Campobello Island, New Brunswick

 Important Things to Know about Campobello Island

-Pro Tip: Before heading to Campobello, be sure to fill up your tank—there are no gas stations on the island.
+Pro Tip: Before heading to Campobello, be sure to fill up your tank, there are no gas stations on the island.
 While there are a few ATMs, there are no banks, and grocery stores and convenience stores stock only the basics.
 Lubec, Maine is nearby with a bit more variety, but crossing the international border requires your passport each time.
 To avoid any hassle, pack some of your favourite groceries or hard-to-find items.
 Even in Lubec, the selection might not be what you're used to.
 Also, keep in mind that Campobello Island is in New Brunswick, Canada, and follows Atlantic Time.
 So when it's 6:00 pm on the island, it's only 5:00 pm in Maine!
 Time your travel accordingly, especially if crossing back and forth.
-Planning ahead is key, and whatever route you take, be sure to book a stay at Campobello Island Oceanfront Cottages.
-Whether you select: Whale of a View, Periwinkle, or Starfish, tell Dennis and Margaret the Maritimes Maven sent you!
+Planning ahead is key.

 Campobello Island Oceanfront Cottages

-My husband and I enjoyed a four-night stay on the island and our only regret, is not staying longer.
-Discover the charm of Campobello Island at its finest—where oceanfront cottages offer the ultimate escape.
+Discover the charm of Campobello Island at its finest, where oceanfront cottages offer the ultimate escape.
 Picture waking up to sweeping coastal views, unforgettable sunsets, and whales playing in the distance.
 Whether you're seeking family fun, a romantic retreat or adventure, these idyllic cottages truly provide the perfect backdrop for it all.
 Dive into island life and experience a slice of paradise too beautiful for words.
-This is Campobello Island Oceanfront Cottages—your coastal dream come true!
-We loved it here and think you would, too!
+This is Campobello Island Oceanfront Cottages, your coastal dream come true!
+My husband and I love it here, and we think you would, too!

 This post was sponsored by Discover Southwest New Brunswick; however, all thoughts and opinions are my own.
 Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn & Threads.
 Subscribe to be the first to receive my latest articles.
 Share articles you love with your social media community so they, too, will discover, There’s No Place Like Home!